ShreeyansB/fontina/README.md

 ![banner](fontina_banner.png)

-An which showcases a personally curated collection of fonts.
+An app which showcases a personally curated collection of fonts.
 Written in flutter, cross-platform and responsive.
 Uses the [Fontgen API](https://github.com/ShreeyansB/fontgen) to display and pair fonts.

 ## Features